mokhosh/filament-kanban/README.md

 }
 ```

-`IsKanbanStatus` uses the `value` of your cases for the `title` of your statuses.
+`KanbanStatusEnum` uses the `value` of your cases for the `title` of your statuses.
 You can customize how the title is retrieved as well:

 ```php
 public function getTitle(): string